moeinp70/LULC/README.md

 ## Project Overview

 This study investigates land cover and land use (LCLU) changes in Washington D.C. between 2017 and 2024 using Sentinel-2 satellite imagery.
-Three machine learning approaches—Random Forest (RF), Multi-Layer Perceptron (MLP), and Convolutional Neural Network (CNN)—were employed for classification.
-The study also utilizes histogram matching for image normalization.
+By employing three machine learning approaches—Random Forest (RF), Multi-Layer Perceptron (MLP), and Convolutional Neural Network (CNN)—we aim to classify and analyze these changes.
+Preprocessing steps included cloud masking, mosaicking, and histogram matching to normalize images.
+Our findings highlight significant transitions from forested areas to urban developments, emphasizing the impact of urban expansion on green spaces.
+The results underscore the effectiveness of combining remote sensing data with advanced machine learning techniques for environmental monitoring.
+The complete codes used in this study are available on our GitHub page.

 ## Table of Contents
 - [Introduction](#introduction)